brimdata/super/book/src/super-sql/type-fusion.md

-A fused type computed over heterogeneous data represents a typical design pattern of a data warehouse, where a relational table with a single very-wide type-fused schema defining slots for all possible input values and the columns are sparsely populated by each row value with missing columns set to null.
+A fused type computed over heterogeneous data represents a typical design pattern of a data warehouse, where a relational table with a single very-wide type-fused schema defines slots for all possible input values and the columns are sparsely populated by each row value with missing columns set to null.

-While super-structured data natively represents heterogeous data and fortunately does not require a fused schema to persist data, type fusion is nonetheless very useful:
+While super-structured data natively represents heterogeneous data and fortunately does not require a fused schema to persist data, type fusion is nonetheless very useful:
 * for _data exploration_, when sampling or filtering data to look at